minmincg/Crowdfunding_ETL/README.md

 Finally we verified that each table has the correct data by running a SELECT statement for each.

+##Results

+We created 3 folders to storage the results:

+* Resources: here we can find the csv files that we used to create the DataFrames.
+*
+* DataFrames: here we can find the outputs of the jupyter notebooks.
+*
+* SQL Querys : here we can find the ERD, the table schemas and sql database.

 * Note: Please find the SQL-related files under the SQL folder.